joakimk/testbot/README.markdown

     gem install testbot
     testbot --server
-    testbot --runner --connect localhost --working_dir /tmp/testbot/runner
+    testbot --runner --connect localhost
-    rails testbotdemo; cd testbotdemo; script/generate scaffold post title:string; rake db:migrate testbot --test --connect localhost --sync_path /tmp/testbot/upload
+    rails testbotdemo; cd testbotdemo; script/generate scaffold post title:string; rake db:migrate testbot --test --connect localhost

 That's it.
-The project files from the demo project are synced to /tmp/testbot/upload.
-The runner syncs the files to /tmp/testbot/runner.
+The project files from the demo project are synced to /tmp/testbot_cache/$USER (default).
+The runner syncs the files to /tmp/testbot (default).
 The tests are then run and the results returned through the server and displayed.

 Example setup
 ----